sschwindt/UE-post-processing-tools/README.md

 - If you provide a log file name as an argument, it will be used for processing.
 - If you omit the argument, the default log file set in `config.py` will be used.

+> **Note:** The code can be modified to not plot any axes by setting `mode = "normal"` to `mode = "qualitative"`.
+This was implemented to allow for comparison with the axis-less output of ParaView-processed OpenFOAM.
 ---

 ## Command-Line Usage